-- Stylized Fact 1: Rich countries have made successive investments in their fiscal capacities over time. - Stylized Fact 2: Rich countries collect a much larger share of their income in taxes than do poor countries - Stylized Fact 3: Rich countries rely to a much larger extent on income taxes as opposed to trade taxes than do poor countries. - Stylized Fact 4: High-tax countries rely to a much larger extent on income taxes as opposed to trade taxes than do low-tax countries.

-Stylized Fact 5: Rich countries collect much higher tax revenue than poor countries despite comparable statutory rates.
+- Stylized Fact 2: Rich countries collect a much larger share of their income in taxes than do poor countries - Stylized Fact 3: Rich countries rely to a much larger extent on income taxes as opposed to trade taxes than do poor countries. - Stylized Fact 4: High-tax countries rely to a much larger extent on income taxes as opposed to trade taxes than do low-tax countries. - Stylized Fact 5: Rich countries collect much higher tax revenue than poor countries despite comparable statutory rates. - Stylized Fact 6: Countries with strong executive constraints collect higher tax revenues, when income per capita is held constant, than do countries with weak executive constraints. - Stylized Fact 7: Countries with strong executive constraints rely on a higher share of income taxes in total taxes, when income per capita is held constant, than do countries with weak executive constraints.

-Together, these facts strongly suggest that rich and high-tax countries have made considerably larger investments in fiscal capacity than have their poorer and low-tax counterparts.
+Together, these seven facts strongly suggest that rich, high-tax, and executive-constrained states have made considerably larger investments in fiscal capacity than have their poorer, low-tax, and non-executive-constrained counterparts.

-Despite such clear patterns in the data, economists have not devoted a great deal of attention to the analysis of fiscal capacity.
+Despite such clear patterns in the data, economists have not devoted a great deal of attention to the economic and political analysis of fiscal capacity.
 Indeed, most normative and positive theories of taxation hardly ever touch upon lacking administrative infrastructure as important constraints on the taxes that governments can raise.